luxonis/depthai-docs-website/source/pages/tutorials/pretrained_openvino.rst

 .. warning::

-  Using the RPi Compute Edition or a pre-flashed DepthAI Raspberry Pi µSD card? **Skip this step**
+  Using the Raspberry Pi Compute Edition or a pre-flashed DepthAI Raspberry Pi microSD card? **Skip this step**

   All dependencies are installed and the repository is checked out to :code:`~/Desktop/depthai`.